Updated: Jan 4

 And one more thing - humour is usually not a good idea.
 The jokes are powerful, but the organized jokes require a strong set, a well-executed punch line, and a set time that is hard for most of us to say.

 The speaker I mentioned above opens the presentation in a way that works for him.
-But I would love to hear him deliver a presentation where he skips a soft opening and is ready to engage the audience.
+But I would love to hear him deliver a presentation where he skips a dull opening and is ready to engage the audience.
 Although it is a small change, I believe it would have led him to be introduced with a bunch of excellent speakers to a few who are considered amazing, attracting his audience.

 I believe that everyone should be able to share their knowledge and experience with others.
 Unfortunately, most people do not know how to do this effectively and consistently.
 As a public speaking coach, Writerians helps managers, entrepreneurs, and other professionals speak with confidence - whether they present at meetings, speak on stage, or sell to potential.
 As a result, they have ample opportunity to reach their full potential and achieve the success that they have been striving for.
 See how you can speak with confidence every time you speak in front of others =>